 Our projects undergo security-design reviews, threat modeling, and regular penetration tests using independent third-party firms.
-We also actively engage with the security community through our public bug bounty for continuous assessment.
+We also actively engage with the security community through our vulnerability disclosure program for continuous assessment.
 Dive deeper

 We secure your data at rest through a mechanism called tokenization, which ensures our systems only store references to your secrets.
 In the event of a data breach, attackers would only gain access to the references.